Grutas Tolantongo Hot Springs: What to Know Before You Go

 ✔ Round Trip Transportation

-Visiting Grutas de Tolantongo, Hidalgo
+Visiting Grutas de Tolantongo in Hidalgo

 The Hot Spring Pools

-The most picturesque part of Grutas Tolantongo is the series of hot spring pools with beautiful mountain views.
+The most picturesque part of Grutas Tolantongo is the series of hot spring pools featuring beautiful mountain views.
+I also found this was one of the most accessible areas of the Tolantongo hot springs since there are walkways.

 The layered hot spring pools at Grutas Tolantongo feature several trees growing into the structures with several small waterfalls flowing from one pool to another.
 Several people are swimming in this early morning light.

-There isn’t much temperature difference between them, but those with a direct pipe of hot spring water do feel slightly warmer.
+While these pools are warm enough for most visitors, I found myself seeking warmer waters.
+There isn’t much temperature difference between each pool, but those with a direct pipe of hot spring water do feel slightly warmer.

 Turquoise Blue Thermal River